peejaywk/FourFifthsJazz/README.md

 * #25261E - This was used for the background colour across the site.
 * #F2E6D8 - This light pastel colour was used for the text across the whole site.
 This was also used to highlight the active page in the nav bar.
-* #D98841 - This was used as an accent colour for the hover items (navbar and footer) and for the borders for the Upcomiing Concerts and Testimonials.
+* #D98841 - This was used as an accent colour for the hover items (navbar and footer) and for the borders for the Upcoming Concerts and Testimonials.

 <a name="technologies"></a>